|

 ; the Frenchman , like the Spanish with his abrazo, will

-actually TOUCH the body of the other person and act as if he
+actually TOUCH the body of the other person, the lips will touch the cheek and he/she will act as if he/she

 was enjoying it